crashappsec/chalk/src/docs/core-release-notes.md

   runtime workloads after startup.

 - There were several config file format changes based on feedback.
-Please contact us if you want help migrating.
+Please contact us if you want help migrating, but things are even easier now.

 - ELF Chalk marks are now put into their own ELF section in the binary, so they will survive a `strip` operation.